Adityakumar747/Idr-assignment/Readme.md

 Contributions are welcome.

 - Fork the repository
-- Create a new branch (feature/your-feature)
+- Create a new branch
-- Commit your changes
-- Open a Pull Request
+- Submit a pull request

 ---

 ## 🐞 Feedback & Improvements

-If you find any issues or have suggestions:

-- Open an issue
+- Open an issue for bugs
-- Provide clear details and steps to reproduce
+- Suggest improvements

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License

 ---